MicrosoftLearning/mslearn-postgresql/Instructions/Labs/12-explore-azure-ai-extension.md

 ---
 lab:
-    title: 'Explore the Azure AI Extension'
+  title: Explore the Azure AI Extension
-    module: 'Explore Generative AI with Azure Database for PostgreSQL'
+  module: Explore Generative AI with Azure Database for PostgreSQL
+  description: As the lead developer for Margie's Travel, you have been tasked with
+    building an AI-powered application to provide your customers with intelligent recommendations on rental properties.
+You want to learn more about the `azure_ai` extension for Azure Database for PostgreSQL and how it can help you integrate the power of Generative AI (GenAI) into your app.
+In this exercise, you explore the `azure_ai` extension and its functionality by installing it in an Azure Database for PostgreSQL flexible server database and examining its capabilities for integrating Azure AI and ML services.
+  duration: 110 minutes
+  level: 500
+  islab: true
+  primarytopics:
+  - Azure
+  - Azure Database for PostgreSQL
 ---

 # Explore the Azure AI Extension